Frequently Asked Questions

 Q. If I join Medi-Share, how will the government know that I have met the requirements of the law?

 A. Christian Care Ministry has met with Health and Human Services and the IRS, and their representatives have asked that Medi-Share members report their participation in a healthcare sharing ministry when they file their income tax returns, not through their state or federal exchanges.
-Medi-Share members are not required to do anything at this time.
-As soon as we have the official IRS reporting form, we will forward it to all of our members along with instructions for completion.
 The ministry's "Certificate of Exemption" can be found here.

 Q. My spouse's employer-provided insurance covers only employees and their dependents, not spouses.
 Since that means I'm not covered, will I qualify for a Subsidy?